-Click here for a guide on how to report domestic and family violence to the police.
+See the WA Police website for more information on how to report domestic and family violence to the police.

 Services for Aboriginal and Torres Strait Islander people

-Kimberley Interpreting Service (KIS) provides interpreters accredited by the National Accreditation Authority for Translators and Interpreters (NAATI) in more than 18 Kimberley and central desert Indigenous languages to clients anywhere in Australia.
+Provides interpreters accredited by the National Accreditation Authority for Translators and Interpreters in more than 18 Kimberley and central desert Indigenous languages to clients anywhere in Australia.

-Djinda Services is a specialist legal support service for Aboriginal and Torres Strait Islander people that have experienced or are at risk of family and domestic violence or sexual assault.
-The service provides legal advice and representation in the areas of violence restraining orders; assisting victims – survivors of family violence and sexual assault; child protection, criminal injuries compensation where it relates to family violence; and family law including child support in the Perth metropolitan area.
+Specialist legal and non-legal support service for Aboriginal and Torres Strait Islander people that have experienced or are at risk of family and domestic violence or sexual assault.
+The service provides legal advice and limited court representation about violence restraining orders; victim assistance; children's protection and care; criminal injuries compensation where it relates to family violence; and family law.

 Albany Family Violence Prevention Legal Service

-A legal service in the Albany area for Aboriginal people experiencing domestic and family violence, and child and adult sexual assault
+Legal service in the Albany area for Aboriginal adults and children experiencing domestic and family violence, and child and adult sexual assault.

 Yorgum Aboriginal Family Counselling Service